xfridrik/ppds/README.md

-# ppds-23
+# PPDS assignment 3 - Dining philosophers
-Repository for PPDS course, FEI STU 2023
+At this assignment we deal _dining philosophers_ problem.